Jori Berger-Greenstein, PhD

 I received my undergraduate degree in Psychology from Bradley University in Peoria, IL, and my master’s, and doctoral degrees from Bowling Green State University in Bowling Green, Ohio.

-I serve as the Curriculum Director in the MHCBM Program and advise students.
-As Curriculum Director, I oversee courses throughout the program, work with our core faculty and external course educators, and ensure that we are covering CACREP content and coursework that best prepares our students for clinical placements and future careers.
-I teach several courses in our program, including Counseling Techniques, Internship Supervision, Professional Orientation and Ethics, and Behavioral Medicine and Applied Health Psychology.
+I serve as the Curriculum Director in the MHCBM Program.
+In this role, I oversee courses throughout the program, work with our core faculty and external course educators, and ensure that we are covering CACREP content and coursework that best prepares our students for clinical placements and future careers.
+I teach several courses in our program, including Counseling Techniques, Advanced Ethics and Ethical Decision-Making, and Behavioral Medicine and Applied Health Psychology.

 Questions & Answers